GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Discussion

-This distinction is particularly important in practical development workflows such as vibe coding, where developers rely on rapid, informal interactions with LLMs and rarely specify security requirements explicitly.
-In these settings, code generated by language models is often reused, adapted, or integrated into larger codebases with minimal modification~\cite{ahmed2015empirical}.
-Improving the security of these initial outputs, therefore, reduces the likelihood that insecure patterns propagate downstream, effectively raising the baseline security quality of AI-generated code.
-More broadly, this fine-grained internal control aligns with emerging needs for interpretable and targeted model adaptation, and suggests a general strategy for improving default behavior in AI-assisted software development, extending beyond code security to domains such as privacy, compliance, and organizational policy adherence.
+This distinction is particularly important in vibe-coding workflows, where developers rely on rapid, informal interactions with LLMs and may not explicitly specify security requirements.
+Since generated code is often reused or integrated with minimal modification~\cite{ahmed2015empirical}, improving the security of initial outputs can help prevent insecure patterns from propagating downstream.
+This approach is complementary to emerging AI-assisted cybersecurity tools, such as Anthropic's Claude Mythos Preview and OpenAI's Codex Security, which focus on analyzing existing codebases to discover, validate, and remediate vulnerabilities~\cite{anthropic_mythos,openai_codex_security}.
+In contrast, \ourname aims to reduce insecure patterns during generation, before they enter the development pipeline.
+More broadly, this fine-grained internal control suggests a general strategy for interpretable and targeted model adaptation beyond code security, including privacy, compliance, and policy adherence.